lbroudoux/knative-user-registration/README.md

 * Strimzi.io Operator up and running for providing a Kafka broker to the app,
 * Knative Serving and Eventing installed.

+> If using OpenShift 4.5, be sure to install the OpenShift Serverless Operator using the latest `4.6` channel.
+Otherwise the CRD installed into the cluster won't have the correct API versions.

 You should also have the `kn` CLI tool available on your laptop or bastion server:

 ```sh